janwright73/janwright73/README.md

 ### Hello World 👋
-I am a frontend senior software engineering manager
+I am the product manager for the PatternFly design system
 - 🔭 Working on multiple frontend projects using PatternFly and React
 - 🌱 Learning OpenShift and partner enablement for Open Hybrid Cloud
 <br>